oniso20/taste-it/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm run server`

+Runs the server using json-server for now
+Open [http://localhost:3001/recipes](http://localhost:3001/recipes) to view it in your browser.

 ### `npm run eject`